• Skip to primary navigation

 Get a heavy frying pan (cast iron is good) or BBQ screaming hot and add

 a couple of tablespoons of vegetable oil to the pan.
-Carefully place the steak in the pan and sear well for 1- 2 minutes on each side, don’t forget the edges until a lovely golden crust form.
+Carefully place the steak in the pan and sear well for 1- 2 minutes on each side, don’t forget the edges until a lovely golden crust forms.

 Step 6: